DandilionLau/Game-MulappyBird/README.md

 2. **View Design**
-    The view of this game includes three pages: the start page, the game page and the game over page.
+    The view of this game includes three pages: the start page, the game page, and the game-over page.

     In the start page, relevant information about this game will be displayed:
     **Game Logo** : the flappy bird logo.
-    **Bird** : displaying a flying bird, in fact display pictures of the birds alternatingly to achieve the animation of the “flying” bird.
+    **Bird** : displaying a flying bird, in fact, display pictures of the birds alternatingly to achieve the animation of the “flying” bird.
-    **Instruction Guide** : tell the user how to player the game.
+    **Instruction Guide** : tell the user how to play the game.

     Based on the ShowChar() and ShowChiChar() function we used in Lab3, we can print Instruction Guide, Name, SID, and Group Number using the same technique.

     For the Game Logo and the Bird as pictures, we used the **Image2LCD** software to transform jpeg file into c file containing the positions and colors.
-For example, for the Bird.jpeg we set the output to be 16 bit colored and set the size to be 40 * 20.
+For example, for the Bird.jpeg, we set the output to be 16 bit colored and set the size to be 40 * 20.

     <p align="center"><img src="./pics/3.png" width = "400" /></p>